vladkinoman/just-my-notes/books/best-comics-to-read.md

   >
   > New 52 The Flash volumes 1-5.
 Written and with art by the same artists of Dastardly Death of the Rogues, like much of the new 52 reboot it was a jumping on point.
 The art is beautiful and the writing is solid and fun.
 However pretty much all Flash lore was scrapped which is disappointing, more so if you read the previous recommendations.

-Best Green Lantern comics: ~~*Green Lantern: Secret Origin*~~, *Green Lantern: Rebirth* and other books in Geoff Johns's Green Lantern Saga, *The Green Lantern* by Grant Morrison.
+Best Green Lantern comics: ~~*Green Lantern: Secret Origin*~~, *Green Lantern: Rebirth* and other books in Geoff Johns's Green Lantern Saga, *The Green Lantern* (2018) by Grant Morrison (The Green Lantern Vol. 1: Intergalactic Lawman, The Green Lantern Vol. 2: The Day the Stars Fell).

+> I think *The Green Lantern* (2018) by Grant Morrison is the best entry point in 2020 because it is new.
+Also, this run is chosen as the best DC series in 2019 according to Reddit:
+>
+> > Best DC Series: The Green Lantern (37.1% of the vote)

 Best Hellboy comics: nearly all of it is written by Mike Mignola and nearly all of it is worth reading.
 Just start at the beginning with [Hellboy, Volume 1: *Seed of Destruction*](https://www.amazon.com/dp/1593070942) and follow the rest in [suggested reading order](http://www.multiversitycomics.com/annotations/hellboy-reading-order-2019/) (*Conqueror Worm* is the best story arc among them).
 Although, the best option would be to buy omnibuses. *Plague of Frogs* BPRD run is also recommended by people.
 Besides this spin-off, people also recommend these books: *Frankenstein Underground*, *Lobster Johnson*.

 Best Hulk comics: **Incredible Hulk Visionaries** (80s-90s) by Peter Devid (the best run), **Planet Hulk** and **World War Hulk** by Greg Pak, *Hulk the End* by Peter David (depressing af though), *Immortal Hulk* by Al Ewing, Incredible Hulk (1999-2007) by Bruce Jones, Hulk: Gray by Jeph Loeb, Ultimate Hulk Vs Wolverine by Damon Lindelof.

+> *Immortal Hulk* by Al Ewing (and its story arc) is chosen as the best Ongoing series in 2019 according to Reddit:
+>
+> > Best Ongoing Series: The Immortal Hulk (49.1% of the vote)
+> > Best Story Arc: Hulk In Hell (37.5% of the vote)

 Best Spider-Man comics: **Ultimate Spider-Man** by Brian Bendis, *Kraven's Last Hunt* and *The Death of Gwen Stacey* are the best comics of classic era (*Amazing Spider-Man*, the Bible of the Spider-Man universe),Origin of the Hobgoblin+Nothing Can Stop the Juggernaut+The Kid Who Collected Spider-Man by Roger Stern, Spider-Man: Birth of Venom, Spider-Man Blue, Spider-Man: Spider-Island, The Death of Jean DeWolff and One Small Break are both very good "dark" stories, Spider-Man/Human Torch (modern and light-hearted story).